bymayanksingh/snippit/README.md

 # Snippit

-Snippit is a super simple Flask based web application that splits a large text file into blobs of X (number of words) each, where value of X is decided by the user, minimum number of words is 100, for every blob there exists a copy button to copy blob text.
+Snippit is a super simple Flask based web application that splits a large text file into blobs of X (number of words) each, where value of X is decided by the user, minimum number of words is 100 in a blob, for every blob there exists a copy button to copy the text.

 ## Installation